-Wind fields, which include wind speed and direction, were obtained from the hourly ERA-5 reanalysis dataset from the European Center for Medium-range Weather Forecast (ECMWF).
-This dataset provides meteorological variables for 37 vertical layers from 1000 hPa to 1 hPa from 1979 to the present at $0.25^{\circ} \times 0.25^{\circ}$ horizontal resolution (Hersbac et al., 2020).
-We first interpolated ERA-5 wind fields data at TROPOMI overpass time (1:30 PM at local time) and resampled to $0.05^{\circ} \times 0.05^{\circ}$ resolution grids.
+Wind fields, which include wind speed and direction, were obtained from the hourly ERA-5 reanalysis dataset from the European Centre for Medium-Range Weather Forecasts (ECMWF).
+This dataset provides meteorological variables for 37 vertical layers from 1000 to 1 hPa from 1979 to the present at $0.25^{\circ} \times 0.25^{\circ}$ horizontal resolution (Hersbac et al., 2020).
+We first interpolated ERA-5 wind field data at TROPOMI overpass time (13:30 LT) and resampled to $0.05^{\circ} \times 0.05^{\circ}$ resolution grids.
 Then, the data were vertically interpolated to the averaged ALH level within each fire event.
 For fire events without valid ALH data, the GFAS plume height data were used as a replacement.
 Otherwise, an average plume height over each area was used when both ALH and GFAS datasets were unavailable.
-The mean plume height was 822 hPa for Area1, 866 hPa for Area 2, and 833 hPa for Area 3.
+The mean plume height was 822 hPa for Area 1, 866 hPa for Area 2, and 833 hPa for Area 3.

-3 Methods used for Calculating Emission Ratio and Emission Factor
+3 Methods used for calculating emission ratio and emission factor